panta82/crud_ui/README.md

 - You don't want CMS to dictate your backend.
 You are using a 3rd party store, already have a database or just want to structure your backend and API how you like it.

-- You have simple straightforward UI requirements - basic server-side rendered CRUD with flat objects.
+- You have straightforward UI requirements - basic server-side rendered CRUD with flat objects.

 - You have relatively little data to manage (we don't support pagination yet).